Memorial Day Holiday

-The City of Charleston will be closed on Monday, January 16th for Martin Luther King Jr. Day.
+The City of Charleston will be closed Monday, May 29th for Memorial Day.
 In order to provide service to all residents in a timely manner, garbage and trash collection will take place on the modified schedule outlined below.

-The Peninsula, Inner West Ashley and James Island will run on a one day delay.
-For example, if your garbage is normally picked up on Monday the week of the 16th it will be picked up on Tuesday.
+The Peninsula, Inner West Ashley and James Island (City), crews will run on a one-day delay.
+For example, if your garbage is normally picked up on Monday the week of the 29th it will be picked up on Tuesday.